danncalle/CSE-AdvProg/README.md

 </div>

 ### Outputs
-After execution of the simulation with all input parameters, a text file (`results.csv`) can be found in the `/results` folder of the project containing all of the information required.
+After execution of the simulation with all input parameters, a CSV file (`results.csv`) can be found in the `/results` folder of the project containing all of the information required.
 The format of this __comma-separated__ file is as follows:
 - Node number, 1st coordinate, 2nd coordinate, BC (1/0), T_sim, T_analytic, error

 Also, if dependencies are installed correctly, a 3D plot for the simulated temperature values will be generated.
 Finally, the code outputs to the console the maximum, minimum, and average values of the error percentage. (if the test case option is selected).

-## Test case
+### Test case
 The simple unit test implemented for the testing of the numerical simulation accuracy is defined as special case of the general problem presented before.
 Only two temperature values (_T1_ and _T2_) are expected as BCs, and the inhomogeneous case is not supported.
 This special case is presented below: